 1. Stock Sales.
 If the stock of a corporation is sold in a taxable sale, the selling shareholder recognizes gain or loss from their sale of stock.
-The gain or loss is measured by the difference between the amount realized by the shareholder from the sale and the taxpayer's adjusted basis in the stock.317 The amount realized from the sale is the sum of any money plus the fair market value of property received.318 The purchaser of the stock takes a basis in the stock equal to his cost.319
+The gain or loss is measured by the difference between the amount realized by the shareholder from the sale and the taxpayer's adjusted basis in the stock.
+The amount realized from the sale is the sum of any money plus the fair market value of property received.
+The purchaser of the stock takes a basis in the stock equal to his cost.
+The stock of a corporation is sold in a taxable sale, the selling shareholder recognizes gain or loss from their sale of stock.
+The gain or loss is measured by the shareholder from the sale and the taxpayer's adjusted basis in the stock.
+The gain or loss is measured by the shareholder from the sale and the taxpayer's adjusted basis in the stock.
+The gain or loss is measured by the shareholder from the sale and the taxpayer's adjusted basis in the stock.
+The gain or loss is measured by the shareholder from the sale and the taxpayer's adjusted basis in the stock.
+The purchaser of the stock takes a basis in the stock equal to his cost.

 If all of the stock of a C corporation is acquired in a taxable sale, the basis of assets inside the acquired corporation does not change to reflect the stock purchase price.
 If a corporation acquires 80-percent or more of the stock of another corporation within a 12-month period in a taxable purchase, an election is available under certain circumstances to recognize corporate level gain and pay corporate level tax on such gain.
-320
+413